Alcohol and Drugs

 Students are responsible for adhering to Federal, State, and local law, and to the University's policy on alcohol and other drugs.
 When violations of law or policy come to the attention of University officials, students may be referred for criminal prosecution and University sanctions may be imposed.
 Harm to persons or damage to either private or University property arising from the actions of intoxicated individuals on the premises of the University will be the full and sole responsibility of such individuals.

-- Drunkenness, on or off campus, is not consistent with the moral standards of the University and may result, minimally, in University probation on the first offense and suspension on the second offense.
-Drunkenness is defined as a blood alcohol content of .08% or more and/or as offensive, disruptive, destructive, hazardous, and/or vulgar conduct during or following the consumption of alcoholic beverages.
+Intoxication, on or off campus, may result, minimally, in University probation on the first offense and suspension on the second offense.
+Intoxication is defined as a blood alcohol content of .08% or more.
+Intoxication may also be determined by conduct (e.g., aggressive, disruptive, destructive, hazardous, vulgar), speech (e.g., incoherent, rambling, slurring) and/or coordination (e.g., difficulty maintaining balance, staggering) during or following the consumption of alcoholic beverages.

-- The refusal by a student to take or fully cooperate with a breathalyzer, field sobriety, or drug test may be considered as admission of being under the influence.
+The refusal by a student to take or fully cooperate with a breathalyzer, field sobriety, or drug test may be considered as an admission of being under the influence.

-- The possession or presence of any amount of a controlled substance is prohibited on or off campus.
+The possession or presence of any amount of a controlled substance, as defined by federal law (which includes marijuana and related products, including CBD), is prohibited on or off campus.
 This includes but is not limited to the presence of marijuana smoke or odor, small "roaches," or residue found in baggies, pipes, or other paraphernalia.
 The possession or use of medicinal or recreational marijuana in any form is prohibited on or off campus.
 The possession or presence of marijuana or other controlled substances may result, minimally, in suspension.